Lumbini Meditation Proposal Gurung: Nepali Leaders Urged to Meditate on Buddha Jayanti

 Speaking during the discussion on the policy and program in the House of Representatives on Tuesday, Nepali Congress Vice President Dhanraj Gurung

 “Tourism has immense potential.
 Buddha Jayanti is just six days away.
-If all of us—the Speaker, National Assembly Chair, Prime Minister, Ministers, and MPs—go to Lumbini and meditate for six hours, it will resonate globally,” Gurung said.
+If all of us meditate at Lumbini for six hours, it will resonate across the world,” Gurung said.
+He noted that this symbolic act could put Nepal on the global map as a hub for meditation tourism.

-Referring to Buddha’s six years of meditation, Gurung added, “If we just meditate for six hours, the message will spread worldwide—‘Oh, in the land where Buddha was born, all lawmakers and ministers are meditating!’
-That could bring a wave of Buddhist pilgrims to Nepal.”
+Referring to Buddha’s six years of meditation, Gurung added, “Even six hours of meditation by national leaders will convey a powerful message: in the land where Buddha was born, lawmakers are practicing mindfulness.
+This could attract a wave of Buddhist pilgrims to Nepal.”

 How did you feel after reading this news?